Idomeneo: Act 3

 In the royal garden, Ilia asks the breezes to carry her love to Idamante, who appears, explaining that he must go to fight the serpent.
 When he says he would rather die than suffer the torments of his rejected love, Ilia confesses her love.
 They are surprised by Electra and Idomeneo.
 When Idamante asks his father why he sends him away, Idomeneo can only reply that the youth must leave.
 Ilia asks for consolation from Electra, who is preoccupied with revenge.
 Arbace comes with news that the people, led by the High Priest of Neptune, are clamoring for Idomeneo.
 The High Priest tells the king of the destruction caused by Neptune's monster, urging Idomeneo to reveal the name of the person whose sacrifice is demanded by the god.
 When the king confesses that his own son is the victim, the populace is horrified.

 Outside the temple, the king and High Priest join Neptune's priests in prayer that the god may be appeased.
 Arbace brings news that Idamante has killed the monster.
 As Idomeneo fears new reprisals from Neptune, Idamante enters in sacrificial robes, saying he understands his father's torment and is ready to die.
 After an agonizing farewell, Idomeneo is about to sacrifice his son when Ilia intervenes, offering her own life instead.
 The Voice of Neptune is heard.
 Idomeneo must yield the throne to Ilia and Idamante.
 Everyone is relieved except Electra, who longs for her own death.
 Idomeneo presents Idamante and his bride as the new rulers.
 The people call upon the god of love and marriage to bless the royal pair and bring peace.

+In popular culture

+The march from act 2 ("Odo da lunge armonioso suono") is used as soundtrack in the dinner scene in episode 2 of Monster: The Lizzie Borden Story.